Understanding Tire Sidewall Codes!

 Tire Size and Service Description

-Truck tires are made up of three numbers.
+Car tires and Truck tires are made up of three numbers.
 The first number is the tire width and is displayed in millimeters.
 The second number is the aspect ratio, which is the sidewall height listed as a percentage of the width.
 Followed by an R for Radial.
 The last number is the rim size or diameter in inches.
 When determining what tire you need all three of these numbers width, aspect ratio and rim size should match exactly.

 Tire, Tyre, Motormaster